jamesplease/fi-calc-guide/src/configuration/portfolio.md

 ## Rebalancing Your Portfolio

-By default, FI Calc ensures that your portfolio's asset allocation remains constant over time.
-You may disable this by unchecking the "Rebalance portfolio annually" checkbox.
+By default, FI Calc ensures that your portfolio's asset allocation remains constant over time by rebalancing it each year.

-When rebalancing is enabled, you are also able to change your asset allocations over time.
-Learn how to configure this in the following section.
+### Changing the Frequency of Rebalancing

+FI Calc rebalances annually by default, but you can rebalance at any frequency.

+For example, to rebalance every other year, enter `2` as the frequency of rebalancing.

+### Disabling Rebalancing

+To disable rebalancing altogether uncheck the "Rebalance portfolio" checkbox.
+When you do this, the final portfolio mix will be determined entirely on the gains, fees, and dividends of your different asset types.

 ## Changing Your Asset Allocation Over Time